Low-Rank Graphon Learning for Networks

 \section{Methodology and Theory}

-Let \( p_{ij} = f(U_i, U_j) \) represent the connection probability between the \(i\)-th and \(j\)-th nodes, with \( P = (p_{ij})_{i,j} \) denoting the connection probability matrix.
-To provide an intuitive understanding of our method, we first focus on the estimation of \( P \) and \( f \) for \( r = 1 \) in Section~\ref{sec:The case where r=1}.
+Let \( p_{ij} = f(U_i, U_j) \) represent the connection probability between the \(i\)-th and \(j\)-th nodes, with \( P = (p_{ij})_{i,j} \) as the connection probability matrix.
+To provide an intuitive understanding, we first focus on the estimation of \( P \) and \( f \) for \( r = 1 \) in Section~\ref{sec:The case where r=1}.
 We then extend the discussion to the general case where \( r \ge 2 \) in Section~\ref{sec:The case where r>2}.